neovim/neovim.github.io/_posts/2014-09-06-september-newsletter.md

 ## That's a Wrap

-Do you have any feedback or suggestions regarding this second newsletter?
+Do you have any feedback or suggestions regarding this third newsletter?
 Feel free to reach out through the [Neovim Twitter][info-twitter].

 Also be sure to subscribe to the [RSS feed][info-rss] to stay up-to-date on what is